SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     can fix this by starting VMs based on specific docker images (it's all coming together).

     1. GCP comes with several ready-to-go images for doing deep learning.
-        More info can be found [here](https://cloud.google.com/deep-learning-containers/docs/choosing-container).
+        More info can be found [in the deep learning containers guide](https://cloud.google.com/deep-learning-containers/docs/choosing-container).
         Try, running this line:

         ```bash